V-Squared/v2-Configurator/README.md

-# My first GitHub posting
+# This is my test repository
 I just started to use GitHub.
-In this post I making myselfg familiar and I am checking for myself if all MarkDown is supported.

-# Purpose of my personal Repository
+I will use this test repository every time I want to learn a new thing.
+In case I screw up, I only screw up this test repository :-)

 ##This is another Heading